University of Cincinnati College of Engineering and Applied Science: Facilities

 Baldwin Hall was built in 1911 and is the headquarters for administration and academic classrooms.
 The building reopened in January 2002 after extensive renovations with computing laboratories, electronic classroom, and seminar rooms.

 Rhodes Hall was built adjacent to Baldwin Hall to accommodate the expansion that took place in the 1970s.
 The building provides faculty offices, undergraduate and graduate laboratories, and a 12,000 sq. ft. high bay area.
-In fall of 2011, construction will begin on the 10,000 sf CEAS Alumni Learning Center in Rhodes Hall which will include labs, research space, and areas for students, professors, and alumni to gather and collaborate.
+In 2011, the CEAS Alumni Learning Center was constructed in Rhodes Hall, which include labs, research space, and areas for students, professors, and alumni to gather and collaborate.